ksatirli/terraform-github-repository/README.md

 ## Author Information

-This module is maintained by the contributors listed on [GitHub](https://github.com/operatehappy/terraform-github-repository/graphs/contributors).
+This module is maintained by the contributors listed on [GitHub](https://github.com/ksatirli/terraform-github-repository/graphs/contributors).

-Development of this module was sponsored by [Operate Happy](https://github.com/operatehappy).

 ## License